dexie/dexie-website/cloud/pricing.md

 ### Production

-This edition is hosted and starts with a cost of USD \$10 per month for serving up to 100 users.
-Additional users cost USD $10 per month per 100 users.
+This edition is hosted and starts with USD \$10 per month for serving 100 users.
+Additional users: USD $10/month per 100 users.

 <a class='btn btn-success' href='/cloud/purchase/production' role='button'>Get it now &raquo;</a>

 ### Premium Software License

 Buy off the software with full source code and **do whatever you want with it** except competing with our cloud offering.
 Serve millions of users without any additional fee.
 Host it in the cloud of your own choice, or on your own bare metal.
-The server is easy to publish and on cloud providers like Amazon and Azure.
-Support, private git access and software updates in one year is included.
-Optionally, pay a yearly support fee for updates and continous support and access to our private git repo.
+The server can be published on cloud providers such as Amazon AWS and Microsoft Azure.
+Email support, private git access and software updates in one year included.
+For continous support, the yearly support fee of USD $499 includes continous updates, email support and access to our private git repo.

 <a class='btn btn-primary' href='/cloud/docs/premium-software' role='button'>Read more... &raquo;</a>
 <!-- <a class='btn btn-success' href='/cloud/purchase/software' role='button'>Get it now &raquo;</a> -->